MRI Biomarkers for Head and Neck Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is MRI safe for use in humans?
+What prior data suggests that MRI is safe for use in this study?

 Andrew McPartlin, MD